alexanderjsingleton/aws/README.md

 1. After completing the last process, the EC2 Dashboard is now in view.
 In my screencast, I have two other instances running for academic projets, but let us stick to the example "awsExample" instance (obviously, you could've named yours whatever).

-2. Click on the row within your AWS instance dashboard containing the instance name contained within the column "Key Name".
+2. Click on the row within your AWS instance dashboard of the instance name contained within the column "Key Name".

-3. A window beneath the Instance table will appear displaying the PUBLIC DNS address, which is essentially URL, or website address, where your instance will be located.
-Highlight/Copy/Paste and save that URL within a text file; you may the instance by simply prefixing to the Public DNS and navigate to the browser to test.
+3. A window beneath the Instance table will appear displaying the PUBLIC DNS address, which is essentially the URL, or website address, where your instance will be located.
+Highlight/Copy/Paste and save that URL within a text file; you may view the instance by simply prefixing to the Public DNS then navigating to the browser to test.

-4. Next, within the console, click on the "Actions" button, hover over "Instance Settings" and then click on "Get System Log". scroll until you see a box outlined in hashtags(#) containing the text "Setting Bitnami application password to"; copy/paste that password and note that in the text file ***BUT DO NOT SHARE IT*** as your instance could potentially be hacked.
+4. Next, within the console, click on the "Actions" button, hover over "Instance Settings" and then click on "Get System Log". scroll-down until you see a box outlined in hashtags(#) outlining the text "Setting Bitnami application password to"; copy/paste that password and note that in the text file ***BUT DO NOT SHARE IT*** as your instance could potentially be hacked.
 Now exit the window.

 5. Click on the "Connect button" and note the following [bash scripts](http://ryanstutorials.net/bash-scripting-tutorial/bash-script.php); for this exmample the exampled displayed:

 `ssh -i "aws_example.pem" ubuntu@ec2-52-25-111-159.us-west-2.compute.amazonaws.com`

-Also click on the Java SSH Client Directly from my browser (Java required) radio button to note the user name if you would like to use FileZilla.
+Also click on the Java SSH Client Directly from my browser (Java required) radio button to note the username if you would like to use FileZilla.

 ## The command-line

-1. Fire-up your terminal; in the screencast, the environment iTerm terminal replacement was used.From the root folder '~/' within the user directory, change directories with `cd desktop/aws`.
+1. Fire-up your terminal; in the screencast, the iTerm terminal was used.
+From the root folder '~/' within the user directory, change directories with `cd desktop/aws`.
 This tut includes a cheatsheet of other UNIX commands for clarification.

 2. Copy/paste the bash script noted in your text-file `ssh -i "aws_example.pem" ubuntu@ec2-52-25-111-159.us-west-2.compute.amazonaws.com` to successfully log-in into your instance.